 - Do I need to create multiple versions of this design?

 Having learned what aspect ratio is and how to manipulate it, it’s time to consider how it impacts your design.

 There’s not going to be one image that fits all your requirements.
-Sometimes you’ll be able to change the aspect ratio to make the picture work without compromising the subject – but sometimes that just won’t be possible.
-It’s crucial that the subject is fully included in your images of any aspect ratio.
+Sometimes you’ll be able to change the aspect ratio to make the picture work without compromising the subject – but sometimes, that won’t be possible.
+The subject must be fully included in your images of any aspect ratio.

-So if you have a blog header, a blog thumbnail, and maybe a blog icon for your latest post, all of them need to make sense in their particular aspect ratios.
+So if you have a blog header, a blog thumbnail, and maybe a blog icon for your latest post, they all need to make sense in their particular aspect ratios.

-Is the concept of the cropped picture easily understood by the viewer?
-If the answer is no, you’ll have to consider whether the shape or the subject is more important, and what you’re willing to change.
+Does the viewer easily understand the concept of the cropped picture?
+If the answer is no, you’ll have to consider whether the shape or the subject is more critical and what you want to change.
 Since the aspect ratio is usually fixed, you’ll have to change the image.
-But it all depends on your project of course.
+But it all depends on your project, of course.

-I hope we explained what is aspect ratio for you.
-If you want to practice resizing images for various aspect ratios, or you’d like to download our handy, pre-existing templates head to Vectornator and create away!
+I hope we have explained what aspect ratio is for you.
+If you want to practice resizing images for various aspect ratios, or you’d like to download our handy, pre-existing templates head to Vectornator and start designing!